Access the Series: Enrolling now in The Estate Registry. →

 Deep red flank steak resting on a heavy wooden cutting board next to a glass measuring cup filled with a dark, acidic marinade

-Equally important is the treatment of the harvest layer.
-Caramelizing the bell peppers, red onions, and thick slices of Portobello mushroom separately ensures they achieve a deep, golden blister rather than simply steaming in their own juices.
-Served with a cooling, emulsified cilantro lime cream, this vibrant, hands-on meal transforms the dining table into a dynamic, engaging centerpiece.
+Equally important are the vegetables.
+Cooking the bell peppers, red onions, and thick Portobello slices separately ensures they achieve a gorgeous, golden blister rather than simply steaming.
+Served alongside the sliced steak with warm tortillas and a cool, creamy cilantro lime sauce, this vibrant, hands-on meal turns any dinner into a lively, interactive event.

 Thick strips of marinated flank steak and vibrant bell peppers searing on a heavy cast-iron grill pan